 Register with the AFK Mentorship Program

-If so, AFK Youth Mentoring may be a great experience for your child and family.
 We currently serve children who have a wide range of disabilities, including ASD; ADHD; developmental, learning, and physical disabilities; anxiety; depression; and more.
 Several children we serve are referred by teachers, counselors, doctors, and other service providers.

 Our goal is to provide your child with a meaningful, helpful, and fun experience with an AFK Youth Mentor.